-We provide a command line tool (CLI) to interact with the platform.
-It uses our standard API.
+We provide a command line interface (CLI) tool to interact with the platform.
+This page describes how to install Scalingo CLI tool.

 Supported Operating Systems